MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/standard-shader.md

 ### Lightmapping

 For static lighting, the shader will respect lightmaps built by Unity's [lightmapping system](https://docs.unity3d.com/Manual/Lightmapping.html).
-Simply mark the renderer as static (or lightmap static) to use lightmaps.
+Mark the renderer as static (or lightmap static) to use lightmaps.

 ## Performance